2fixus/html_to_api/README.md

 - This proxy makes requests on behalf of users - implement proper authentication
 - Be mindful of the target websites' terms of service
-- Rate limiting may be needed for production use
+- Rate limiting is enabled (100 requests per 15 minutes per IP)
+- IP whitelisting can be configured via ALLOWED_IPS environment variable
 - Validate and sanitize all inputs
+- Use HTTPS in production

 ## License